Pinku AI - Image to Video Guide

 |---|---|

-| Very Complex situations | Pulse |
+| Very complex situations | Pulse |

 | Strong emotional intensity | Pulse Motion |

-| Hair / fabric physics | Pulse Motion |
+| Hair or fabric physics | Pulse Motion |

 | Dynamic camera feel | Pulse Motion |